clecap/dante-wiki-production/README.md

 ### Installing HTTPS keys and certificates

 1. Navigate to the parent directory of `dante-wiki-production-master`.
-2. Make directory `KEYS-AND-CERTIFICATES``
+2. Make directory `KEYS-AND-CERTIFICATES` mkdir `KEYS-AND-CERTIFICATES`
+3. Assume `NAME`is any name of a host, conforming to [a-zA-Z0-9]*
-3. Copy the private key into file NAME.key
+4. Copy the private key into file `NAME.key`
-4. Copy the certificate into file NAME.pem
+4. Copy the certificate into file `NAME.pem`
 5. Inject the files into the container and restart the webserver.
 `dante-wiki-production-master/inject-keys.sh NAME`